 Who runs IMPACT?

-IMPACT is a programme of the Taranaki Environmental Education Trust.
-The programme facilitators, Erin Strampel and Laine Phillips, have a broad range of skills in the fields of education, youth work and the environmental.
+IMPACT is a program of the Sustainable Taranaki.
+The program facilitators have a broad range of skills in the fields of education, youth work and the environmental.
 Both facilitators

 - Have relevant Basic First Aid Certificates.